 Sixth |

-Chogoji / Kamiumi Yakushi |
+Chogoji / Kamiuman Yakushi |

 To the west of the Aizu Five Yakushi.
-A gentle-faced important cultural property, Yakushi Nyorai. |
+A national important cultural property, Yakushi Nyorai, with a gentle expression. |

 |